laravite/manifest/README.md

 `src`, `css`, `assets`, `imports`, `dynamicImports`.
 Most of these properties are actually optional, and will return `null` if they are not present on the chunk.

+If the chunks of the parsed manifest contain additional fields, they will also be exposed on the `Chunk` object.
+This make **Manifest** compatible with plugins that extend the original manifest file.

 ## Manifest validation

 **Manifest** can optionally validate the Vite manifest against its JSON schema to ensure